emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 *Issue*: We are currently copy and pasting into `Timepoint#_TA_Data` in urol timeseries repo.
 *Resolution*: Emma is ~halfway through creating this script for TP3: stopped at the initial measurements issue above.

-*Issue*: All September bottles have been processed but there are several blank and initials that we do not have accounted for.
-Cross reference again with those bottles done at CSUN and in-field notes.
-*Resolution*: Ariana and Emma are currently chatting about the best way to go about this.
-Some bottles spilled in transport - could be these?

 *Issue*: 50 mL falcon tubes for some samples for January 2020 and November 2020 time points instead of larger bottles.
 *Resolution*: Hollie says it doesn't matter we can run these at whatever mass we can get - run this by Ariana and Danielle in meeting.
 Will add a column to keep track of which samples were in a 50 mL and we can see if there is a batch effect.
 For these samples, we will need to calculate salinity prior to measuring mass and putting samples in rondolino.

 *Issue*: 20200314 - ACR 246 and Initial 2 may be mixed up in the rondolino (mass and salinities are correct, just position in titrator).
 Almost positive I fixed it but double check TA values at the end to make sure these make sense.
 *Resolution*: Emma will need to do this after run data has been pushed to github.

-*Issue*: volumes missing from delta TA sheet.
-*Resolution*: https://drive.google.com/drive/u/0/folders/1Z7Gxiqo8QbnP4AMpgxmgq0wDNJ-qWmBW. extract volumes here and put in delta TA.
+*Issue*: Do we use chamber temperature, salinity, and pH?
+Check with Hollie and Nyssa.
+*Resolution*: Ariana and Emma are currently chatting about the best way to go about this.
+Look at calc as a function of temp for a sanity check?

+*Issue*: TP1 - January surface area is 30 for every chamber.
+*Resolution*: pull in real surface area for this.

+*Issue*: Salinity readings in CA vs URI (36 range vs 40 range..).
+Test batch effect

 ### Closed Issues

+*Issue*: All September bottles have been processed but there are several blank and initials that we do not have accounted for.
+Cross reference again with those bottles done at CSUN and in-field notes.
+*Resolution*: Ariana and Emma are currently chatting about the best way to go about this.
+Some bottles spilled in transport but we don't think these are them.
+Turns out my code wasn't pulling all the California bottles done.
+The only missing samples from September are and Initial1_20200909_1 and POR-240_20200913_5.
+There are 2 Initial1_20200912_3 bottles/TA values (one bottle at URI but two TA values - one done at URI and one done in CA).

 *Issue*: Sample notation was not consistent for the first couple of rounds.
 *Resolution*: Changed initial notation format on 0303 in the E5 timeseries folder and changed to all correct format on the titrator computer.

+*Issue*: volumes missing from delta TA sheet.
+*Resolution*: https://drive.google.com/drive/u/0/folders/1Z7Gxiqo8QbnP4AMpgxmgq0wDNJ-qWmBW. extract volumes here and put in delta TA.

+## <a name="Missing"></a> **Missing and Duplicate Data**

+**TP1 January 2020**

+**TP2 March 2020**

+**TP3 September 2020**

+- The only missing samples from September are and Initial1_20200909_1 and POR-240_20200913_5.
+- There are 2 Initial1_20200912_3 bottles/TA values (one bottle at URI but two TA values - one done at URI and one done in CA).
+- Initial environmental measurements (temp, pH, salinity) missing run 3 and on.

+**TP4 November 2020**

 ## <a name="Week"></a> **Weekly Schedule**